-Welcome to the Spring 2015 term of Bus 302 LAB.
+elcome to the Spring 2016 term of Bus 302 LAB.
 Please review the instructions carefully.
 You must present a CSUN picture ID plus one other official picture ID (ex: Drivers' license, California ID, Passport) when taking exams.
 You are limited to three total attempts to pass any one field exam in the semester.

-You must take two exams (any two exams) per session until you have completed five exams.
+You must take two exams (any two exams) per session.
 Additionally, you must follow all instructions as given by the lab TAs.

 All lab exams are on a "walk-in" basis.
-Each student will need to sign-in with the lab TA in order to access the lab.
+Each student will need to sign-in at the lab before the start of a lab session.
 Please plan to arrive at the lab no later than 30 minutes prior to the posted exam time.

 In the JH 1105 BUS 302L lab, you log into Moodle just as you would log into the CSUN portal (such as when you register for classes, obtain a DPR, etc.).
 Therefore, you need to know your CSUN portal account and CSUN password.